.30-06 Springfield National Match Barrel - 1953 - 85%

 The National Match rifle is one of the rarest model 70 configurations ever made.
 Just 1,971 National Match rifles were produced, second in rarity only to the Super Grade Featherweight.

 The National Match was born out of Winchester's desire to create a lightweight target rifle.
-The NM barrel is a special 24" C1 sporter-profile barrel, but differs from a standard sporter in that it is drilled for the target rifle scope block, and has a unique low-profile sight ramp which is not slotted for a sight hood.
+The NM barrel is a special 24" C1 standard barrel, but differs in that it is drilled for the target rifle scope block, and has a unique low-profile sight ramp which is not slotted for a sight hood.

 Bluing - 90% - The bluing on this barrel shows some wear with a few small bluing rubs in various spots throughout the barrel, bluing scratches where a scope block was once installed, and minor fading in some parts of the barrel.